jaky1206/stockindicators-demo/README.md

 # stockindicators-demo
-Examples copied from stock indicators for .NET and modified for demo.
+Examples copied from stock indicators for .NET repository and modified for demo.